George Pérez: 1990s and return to The Avengers

 In the 1990s, Pérez left the spotlight, although he worked on several projects, including working on the Jurassic Park comic book adaptation of the movie for Topps Comics in 1993, adapted by Walt Simonson and pencilled by Gil Kane, with Pérez as inker, but most notably at Marvel Comics with Sachs and Violens and Hulk: Future Imperfect, both written by Peter David.
 David has named Pérez his favorite artistic collaborator, and one of the three artists whose art has mostly closely matched the visuals he conceived when writing a comic book script (the others being Leonard Kirk and Dale Keown).

 Pérez returned to DC Comics in October 1996 for another incarnation of the Teen Titans.
 Teen Titans vol. 2 was written and penciled by Dan Jurgens, with Pérez as inker for the first 15 issues of its twenty four-issue run.
 The series ended in September 1998.

 Pérez had a stint as writer of Silver Surfer vol. 2 #111–123 (December 1995 – December 1996).
 He would also write the crossover special Silver Surfer/Superman in 1996.
 Pérez finally returned to a major ongoing title for the third series of The Avengers, written by Kurt Busiek, where he remained for nearly three years, again receiving critical and fan acclaim for his polished and dynamic art.
 After leaving the series, he and Busiek produced the long-awaited JLA/Avengers inter-company crossover, which saw print in late 2003.
 A JLA/Avengers crossover was to have been published in the 1980s, but differences between DC and Marvel forced the comic to be canceled.
 As the artist on the story, Pérez had drawn approximately 21 pages of the original crossover, which were not published until the 2004 hardcover edition of JLA/Avengers: The Collector's Edition.

 Gorilla Comics and CrossGen

 In 1997, Pérez began writing and illustrating Crimson Plague, a creator-owned science fiction story about an alien with ultra-toxic blood, with the first issue published by Event Comics.
 In June 2000, that issue was re-published by Gorilla Comics – a publishing imprint he co-owned with several other creators – with additional material and pages, with a follow-up issue published in September.
-Pérez cited the debt he'd acquired self-publishing as the reason for discontinuing the series.
+Pérez cited the debt he had acquired self-publishing as the reason for discontinuing the series.
 Artwork from the unpublished third issue was included in George Pérez Storyteller.

 Pérez worked for new publisher CrossGen early in the 2000s, penciling four issues of CrossGen Chronicles.
 His main project for the company was penciling Solus, which was intended to be an ongoing series, but was cancelled after eight issues due to CrossGen's bankruptcy.